-MONA EL FARRA: Yeah, but first I would like to comment on terrorism.
+DR. MONA EL-FARRA: Yeah, but first I would like to comment on terrorism.
 I consider Israeli acts in Gaza and in the West Bank state terrorism.
-I consider it.
-I don’t agree with hitting [inaudible] with rockets, despite the fact that I agree with the right of the Palestinian people to resist.
+State terrorism, I consider it.
+And I don’t agree with hitting Sderot with rockets, despite the fact that I agree with the right of Palestinian people to resist.

 TOM SEGEV: Right.

-MONA EL FARRA: It is it has, affects all our lives in Gaza.
-And, but to start with, before talking about the conflict: What made this conflict?
+DR. MONA EL-FARRA: It affected all our lives in Gaza.
+But to start with, before talking about the conflict, what made this conflict?
 What are the underlying causes?
-When Israel left Gaza, almost two years ago now, it convinced the whole world that occupation is over in Gaza.
+When Israel left Gaza almost two years ago now, it convinced the whole world that the occupation is over in Gaza.
 The occupation has never been over in Gaza.
-Gaza was left—the, the settlers were forced to leave Gaza, and the disengagement plan, but Israel still controls Gaza.
-They can, they control the sea, the land, the border.
-They can come and go any time they want.
-So, and, uh, Gaza was left with 1.4 million population living in this very small piece of land, in a very dire general situation, economical, health, all situations are deteriorating and dire.
+Gaza was left—the settlers were forced to leave Gaza under disengagement plan, but Israel still controls Gaza.
+They can—they control the sea, the land, the borders.
+They can come and go anytime they want, so—and Gaza was left with 1.4 million population living in this very small piece of land, in very dire general situation, economical, health, all situations are very deteriorating and dire.
 And so, things are boiling inside Gaza, a lot of arms in Gaza, a lot of factions.
 And this is the start of the problem.
-To leave people in big pressure cooker, big prison called Gaza, clashes were inevitable, should happen.
-But, despite of this, I don’t give any excuses for Fatah or Hamas to go through this inter-clashes It affected our lives very much in Gaza.
-I blame both parties, and it made the situation more complicated.
-And from my point of view, I look at it from the humanitarian side.
+To leave people in big pressure cooker, big prison called Gaza, clashes were inevitable.
+It should happen.
+But despite of this, I don’t give any excuses for Fatah or Hamas to go through this inter-clashes.
+It affected our lives very much in Gaza.
+I blame both parties.
+And it made the situation more complicated.
+And from my point of view, I look at the humanitarian side.
 It made our lives difficult in Gaza, these inter-clashes.

-AMY GOODMAN: Professor Norman Finkelstein, the role of the United States right now, and the role of this government plays in Israel and Palestine?
+AMY GOODMAN: Professor Norman Finkelstein, the role of the United States right now and the role this government plays in Israel and Palestine?

 AMY GOODMAN: Mona Farra, you are traveling the country in a tour, speaking yesterday.
 You spoke at the United Nations.
-What is the main message you have to people here in this country and the United States?
+What is the main message you have to people here in this country, in the United States?

-MONA EL FARRA: The main message is that occupation, war, will never bring peace to the area.
-And only peace that is built on justice will bring peace to the area
+DR. MONA EL-FARRA: The main message is that occupation, war, will never bring peace to the area.
+And only peace that is built on justice will bring settlement and peace to the area.

-AMY GOODMAN: Tom Segev, when you come to this country, what you think is the important message?
+AMY GOODMAN: Tom Segev, as you come to this country, what do you think is the important message?

 TOM SEGEV: I can agree with Mona.
-I think particularly, American friends of Israel should redefine their friendship for Israel.
+I think that particularly American friends of Israel should redefine their friendship for Israel.
 Friendship for Israel does not mean support the government at all times.
-And I think they should make a distinction between Israel and the government of Israel, just as they do that for their own country, why not do it for Israel?
+And I think they should make a distinction between Israel and the government of Israel.
+Just as they do that for their own country, why not do it for Israel?
 There are many, many Israelis who object to the occupation.
 Nothing you will say in your rally in Washington will be new to Israeli ears.
-In fact, the public debate in Israel is much more open than it is in this country regarding the future of the territories.
-And so I think it is very important that people realize that friendship to Israel does not mean supporting occupation of the territories.
-On the contrary.
+In fact, the public debate in Israel is much, much more open than it is in this country regarding the future of the territories.
+And so I think that it’s very important that people realize that friendship to Israel does not necessarily mean supporting occupation of the territories—on the contrary.